doherty100/kidzhackphilly/01-pc-and-os/README.md

     1. Wait for a welcome email from *Kano Club* sent to the parent or guardian's email address.
     1. Follow the instructions in the email to link the *Kano Club* subscription to the kid's *Kano World* account created in the previous section.
     1. Wait for a confirmation email indicating that the subscription was successfully linked to the kid's *Kano World* account.
+1. Here's some things you can do later to keep your PC secure.
+    1. Regularly install updates by navigating to *Start* > *Settings* > *Update & Security* > *Check for Updates*.
+There are usually a lot of updates to be installed when you first set up your PC.

 ## What's next